PacktPublishing/Getting-Started-with-V-Programming/README.md

-# Learn V Programming
+# Getting Started with V Programming

-Learn V Programming, published by Packt
+Getting Started with V Programming, published by Packt

 ## Author